 It is NapaSan's goal to prevent Sanitary Sewer Overflows.
 However, when an SSO occurs, the NapaSan strives to respond quickly to prevent as much spillage from reaching a body of water as possible.
 This measure is the volume (in gallons) of sewage spilled reaching surface water as a Category 1 SSO per 1,000 residents, and is compared to the San Francisco Bay Region and California statewide averages.

-NapaSan has generally been very successful in keeping the amount of Category 1 sewage spilled per at levels significantly below the San Francisco Bay Region and California state averages.
-In 2017, there were significant rain events in January and February that contributed to higher than normal overflows for NapaSan and throughout the region and the state.
+NapaSan has generally been very successful in keeping the amount of Category 1 sewage spilled at levels below the San Francisco Bay Region and California State averages.